Chase Date: May 2, 2008

 Miles Logged: 1581

 Tornadoes Witnessed: 1

 Severe Risks: SPC Outlooks

 Chad Rust and I got an earlier than anticipated start, leaving Lansing around 5:30 am.
 We headed south on I-69 to Indianapolis, then took I-70 west to Effingham.
 Once we crossed into Illinois, it appeared that we might be wasting gas.
-I contemplated going to the north target near Davenport, IA as I didn’t think we’d be able to get south fast enough to meet the cells in Arkansas.
+I contemplated going to the north target near Davenport, IA as I didn’t know if we could get south fast enough.

 The decision was ultimately made to go south towards Arkansas on I-57.
-The storms in Northeast Arkansas were tornado warned as we cross the Mississippi River.
-We shot south on I-55 as fast as we could again, and managed to intercept one of the tornado warned storms near the town of Stanley, MO.
-There wasn’t much to be seen with that storm, so we headed further south into Arkansas.
+The storms in Northeast Arkansas were tornado warned as we crossed over the Mississippi River.
+We shot south on I-55 and managed to intercept one of the warned storms near the town of Stanley, MO.
+There wasn’t much to be seen with that storm, so we jumped back on I-55 and headed further south into Arkansas.

 We got off I-55 at US-61 in Blytheville, and headed south to Luxora.
 The tornado that had been previously reported near Lepanto, AR had apparently dissipated as we didn’t really see much of anything.
 We got back on I-55 and headed south towards the cell coming out of the Parkin and Earle area.